Is it hard to start over at 50? Is it terrifying to start over at 50? Is it frustrating af to start over at 50?

 - In July of 2015, I retired from hair, became a full-time freelance writer

 At 53 years old I had started a new career.
-I hung up my cutting shears and I was now a freelance writer.
-Who woulda ever thunk.
+I hung up my cutting shears, and I was now a freelance writer.
+Who would have ever thunk?
 Certainly not me.

 But that’s how things happen.
 That’s how life changes.